alankrantas/microbit-micropython-cookbook/README.md

 ## Something About micro:bit's MicroPython

-micro:bit's MicroPython is based on Python 3.4 by Damien George.
+micro:bit's MicroPython is developed by Damien George which is based on Python 3.4.
 So basically all built-in features in and before Python 3.4 can be used on micro:bit.

 Since MicroPython is a dynamic language like Python, it requires more memory than other embedded langauges.
 But this is no longer an big issue for V2 which has 128k RAM instead of 16K on V1.
 It is also possible to run recursion algorithm without getting errors.